3Doodler: 3Doodler 2.0

 In January 2015, an improved version of the 3Doodler was introduced, and a second fundraising campaign on Kickstarter yielded more than $1.5 million.
 Updates include an option for changing the size and shape of the tip, a smaller design, and a quieter fan.

 3Doodler EDU

 3Doodler EDU sets are designed to be used in schools by educators and students.
-The target age group for 3Doodler EDU is from K-12 to University and the pens can be used to add an element of creativity and arts into STEM/STEAM education.
+The target age group for 3Doodler EDU is from K-12 to University.
+The pens can be used to add an element of creativity and arts into STEM/STEAM education.
 3Doodler EDU has been certified for pedagogical quality by Education Alliance Finland.

+3Doodler Chef

+3Doodler Chef is a 3D pen specifically designed for creating edible candy sculptures and decorations.
+It uses food-safe isomalt sugar substitute capsules, allowing users to "draw" with candy in a fun and easy way.
+This tool makes candy sculpting accessible to everyone, from beginners to experienced bakers.

+3Doodler PRO

+The 3Doodler PRO is a 3D printing pen introduced in 2025 and designed for professional use by designers, engineers, and advanced makers.
+It supports multiple materials, including PLA, ABS, wood, copper, bronze, steel, nylon, and carbon‑fiber infused filaments.
+The PRO features an OLED display, adjustable temperature controls up to 240 °C, and interchangeable nozzles for different line widths and effects.

 Community

 The original Kickstarter community has spawned a broader community of people who share their creations online.